De re militari: Contents of the treatise

 Vegetius' epitome mainly focuses on military organisation and how to react to certain occasions in war.
 Vegetius explains how one should fortify and organise a camp, how to train troops, how to handle undisciplined troops, how to handle a battle engagement, how to march, formation gauge, and many other useful methods of promoting organisation and valour in the legion.
 The treatise is carefully laid out in subsections.
 They are organized into four books:

 Book I

-The first book, headed Primus liber electionem edocet iuniorum, ex quibus locis uel quales milites probandi sint aut quibus armorum exercitiis imbuendi, explains the selection of recruits, from which places and what kinds (of men) are soldiers to be authorised and with what exercises of arms they are to be indoctrinated.
+The first book, headed Primus liber electionem edocet iuniorum, ex quibus locis uel quales milites probandi sint aut quibus armorum exercitiis imbuendi [The first book will teach the choice of the young men, from what places, or what kind of soldiers they are to be tested, or with what exercises of arms they are to be imbued], explains the selection of recruits, from which places and what kinds (of men) are soldiers to be authorised and with what exercises of arms they are to be indoctrinated.
 Vegetius also describes in detail the organisation, training and equipment of the army of the early Empire.
 Portraying the military decadence of the Late Roman Empire, it is a plea for army reform.